Roberts-sw/RX13T-CMT/SAM1-tester/manual.md

 `var 2.0 1` set the value of the first `infonr` in `groupnr` 2 to 1.
 `var 2.
 2` set the value of the first `infonr` in `groupnr` 2 to 2.
 `var 2..
 3` set the value of the first `infonr` in `groupnr` 2 to 3.
-__NB__: a line shows the infonr of the first variable between parentheses before the values.
+__NB__: for each line the value between parentheses is the infonr of the first variable.